qwaneu/qwaneu.github.io/_drafts/tdd-one-assert-per-test.md

         cy.contains('Your session was saved');
 ```

-Now we spot opportunities for more readability.
+Now we spot opportunities for better readability.

 ``` javascript
 describe('When I Propose a session', () => {